 Murkrow: a Pokemon, a teammate, a legend.
 Perhaps the most versatile Pokemon in all of LC, Murkrow's niche is to fill all niches.
 Besides boasting some of the highest mixed attacking stats in all of Little Cup (85 in both Attack and Special Attack), it has complementary offensive dual STABs—Flying and Dark—which are backed up by a fantastic offensive movepool, including Brave Bird, Sucker Punch, Heat Wave, Icy Wind, and Drill Peck.
 It also hits the illustrious Speed stat of 19, guaranteeing it a Speed tie with Misdreavus and Staryu, as well as the ability to outspeed all common users of Shell Smash when it dons a Choice Scarf.
 As if these traits were not enough, the Dream World bestowed Prankster upon it, which allows it to obtain priority Substitute, Roost, and a wealth of other options.

 Perhaps the only factor wanting in Murkrow's overall arsenal is its unimpressive 60 / 42 / 42 defenses.
 Thankfully, Murkrow has FeatherDance and Calm Mind to hinder the opponent or boost itself.
 Unfortunately, Murkrow is not a Pokemon that works on just any team.
-The bird of prey itself falls prey to many of the common Choice Scarf users, including Chinchou and Shellder, and has to rely on annoying Speed ties in order to deal with other 19 Speed Pokemon, including Staryu and offensive Misdreavus.
+The bird of prey itself falls prey to many common Choice Scarf users, including Chinchou and Shellder, and has to rely on annoying Speed ties in order to deal with other 19 Speed Pokemon.
 Residual damage also wears it down quickly, meaning it has to commonly use Roost—sometimes this is handy, other times a burden.
 Unless your team is able to handle Murkrow's few weaknesses, do not think its power will be yours to exploit.

 Although this version of Murkrow lacks the coverage provided by MixKrow, it can still serve as a late-game cleaner with its dual STABs.
 Substitute allows Murkrow to beat walls that try to use Toxic on it, and in conjunction with Roost, also lets it stall out Pokemon who are incapable of breaking its Substitutes.
-Speaking of Roost, it allows Murkrow a safe switch-in against Pokemon such as Magnemite and Chinchou, who will commonly use Volt Switch on it.
-What's more, both Substitute and Roost become priority moves when used alongside Prankster.
-As they switch out, they will hit Murkrow for only neutral damage, and then something else will have to come in to take out Murkrow.
-Although it creates a weakness to Bug- and Fighting-type moves for Murkrow, this is inconsequential, as it can take them out with its STAB Flying-type move of choice.
+Roost—with the help of the priority granted by Prankster—also allows Murkrow to take advantage of Magnemite and Chinchou using Volt Switch by Roosting as they attack to make them hit Murkrow for only neutral damage as they switch out.
+Although Roosting creates a weakness to Bug- and Fighting-type moves for Murkrow, this is inconsequential, as Murkrow can take out Bug- and Fighting-types with its STAB Flying-type move of choice.
 Brave Bird is the preferred option for this, as Murkrow can Roost away the recoil if it gets the chance to, but Drill Peck still hits hard enough in most situations.

-Murkrow's blistering Speed may make it seem like an odd candidate for a Choice Scarf set, but in reality, it can act as a failsafe against set-up sweepers.
-Murkrow's Speed stat of 18 without a boosting nature makes the jump to 27 with a Choice Scarf, which outspeeds all opposing Misdreavus (bar Choice Scarf users), common Shell Smash users, and Scraggy after a Dragon Dance.
+Murkrow's blistering Speed may make it seem like an odd candidate for a Choice Scarf set, but in reality, it can act as a useful safeguard against set up sweepers.
+Murkrow's Speed stat of 18 without a boosting nature makes the jump to 27 with a Choice Scarf, which outspeeds all Shell Smash users not named Dwebble and Scraggy after a Dragon Dance.
 Brave Bird is preferred due to its massive damage output off of Murkrow's 19 Attack, but if there is no Rapid Spin user on the team and recoil is causing you worries, Drill Peck can be used instead.
 After all, either move will be able to take out Clamperl and Scraggy.

 Taunt could be used on pretty much any set with Prankster, as it will allow Murkrow to function as an effective anti-lead.
-This can be useful for teammates such as Larvesta, who hate entry hazards on their side of the field.
-Murkrow also has the option to use a set consisting of Mean Look and Perish Song, which, provided it can live a few hits from the opponent, allows it to net a cheap kill or two.
+This can be useful for Pokemon such as Larvesta, who hate entry hazards on their side of the field.
+Murkrow also has the option to use a set consisting of Mean Look and Perish Song, which, provided it can survive a few hits from the opponent, allows it to net a cheap kill or two.
 Foul Play and Pluck are gimmicky moves with interesting side effects, the former based off of the opponent's Attack and the latter stealing the opponent's Oran Berry, but both are too unreliable to be consistently useful.
 If hitting 19 Speed is not a concern for some reason, Adamant can be used on all sets except mixed sets; these sets should use Lonely or Naughty natures.
 Heat Wave and Icy Wind are unfortunately illegal with Prankster.
 For this reason, you will have to decide between Insomnia and Super Luck.
 Neither is extremely useful, but they each have their own niche.
-Insomnia allows Murkrow to function better against Sleep Powder users such as Exeggcute and Spore users such as Shroomish, but neither will be able to do much to Murkrow in the first place.
-Super Luck doubles Murkrow's critical hit ratio; if it activates at the right time, it can turn the tides of a battle.
-Murkrow can run an effective Calm Mind set with FeatherDance; however, it has trouble setting up and is susceptible to Toxic.
+Insomnia allows Murkrow to function better against sleep inducers such as Foongus and Shroomish, but neither will be able to do much to Murkrow in the first place.
+Super Luck doubles Murkrow's critical hit ratio; if it activates at the right time, it can turn the tide of a battle.

 Checks and Counters